llvm-faultinjector/fault-injector/README.md

-# Fault Injection Tool for Hardware Injection
+# Fault Injector for Hardware Injection

 This project is compact version of llfi. (https://github.com/DependableSystemsLab/LLFI)